DIY Auto Service: Basic Digital Volt Ohm Meter (DVOM) Electrical and Electronics Testing

 Electrical Meter Types

-VAT or Voltage Amp Tester – Use for testing large amperage circuits like batteries, starters and alternators.
+VAT or Voltage Amp Tester: Use this type of meter for testing large amperage circuits like batteries, starters and alternators.

 Digital Volt Ohm Meter or DVOM Settings